ryan-d-graham/InverseProblems/README.md

 The equations governing the toy example are: x'(t) = v(t); x''(t) = v'(t) = -gsin(x(t)) - cv(t) + f(t, p)

 The numbers g and c are fixed and not inferred.
-Instead, the parameters p of the function f(t, p) are inferred such that what is being done is function-space Bayesian inference.
+Instead, the posterior density of a stochastic process is inferred such that what is being done is function-space Bayesian inference.
 Note that any combination of solution components may be used in the inference procudure.
-Inference uncertainty can be compared when using both position and velocity, position or velocity only.
+Inference uncertainty can be compared when using both position and velocity, or position or velocity only.
 It is interesting to explore how the posterior over functions is affected by eliminating or including, in this example, the angle or frequency of the pendulum wrt vertical.

 DeepONetInverseProb.jl: